GiantSteps/essentia/doc/sphinxdoc/design_overview.rst

 -------------

 The ``Configurable`` class is the base class for the ``Algorithm``.
-A ``Configurable`` instance is an named object that can maintain a fixed set of parameters, and which you can reconfigure any number of times.
+A ``Configurable`` instance is a named object that can maintain a fixed set of parameters, and which you can reconfigure any number of times.
 To be able to instantiate a ``Configurable``, you need to implement the ``essentia::Configurable::declareParameters()`` method, which will declare all the parameters that your Configurable object can take.
-If you later to try to configure it with a parameter that wasn't declared in the ``declareParameters()`` method, it will fail.
+If you later try to configure it with a parameter that wasn't declared in the ``declareParameters()`` method, it will fail.

 You can access the current value of a parameter by calling the